ioi/translation/docs/README.md

 ## Basic Concepts

-There are three main administrator roles: admin, ISC, and staff.
+There are three user accounts used for administering the system:

-Firstly, admin adds countries and languages data.
-Then, for each country (also called "team"), admin creates a user for the team, which is a pair of (country, language).

-A team can be:

-- **translating**: The team can translate the tasks in the system to their language.
-- **not translating**: The team can only read the tasks in the system.
+- `admin`: has full access to the Django admin interface.
+- `ISC` (the International Scientific Committee): manages tasks and their primary English statements.
+ISC belongs to the `editor` group in Django, which can be given some rights to the Django admin interface.
+- `staff`: monitors translations and handles printing.

+There is also a translators' account for each combination of a country (a.k.a. team) and a language.
+If a country translates to multiple languages, they should get multiple accounts.

 A team consists of:

-- One or more **leaders**, which will receive the team user account for task translation.
+- One or more **leaders**, who will receive the team user account for task translation.
-- Zero or more **on-site contestants**, which will receive printed task translations.
+- Zero or more **on-site contestants**, who will receive printed task translations.
+  For each contestant, the leaders pick the translation to print: it could be their their translation, somebody else's translation, or no translation.
-- Zero or more **online contestants** (since IOI 2022), which will NOT receive printed task translations.
+- Zero or more **online contestants**, which will NOT receive printed task translations.

-A team which has one or more on-site contestant is referred to as "on-site team".

-Before the start of a contest translation day, admin creates a contest in the system.
-Then, ISC creates the tasks for the contest.
-For each task, ISC adds the problem statement in English, and then release a version.
+Before the start of a contest translation day, the admin creates a contest in the system.
+Then, the ISC creates the tasks for the contest.
+For each task, ISC adds the problem statement in English, and then they release the first version of the task.

-After all tasks have been released, admin then marks the contest as public.
-After which, each team can log in and see the tasks, then start translating.
-A translating team can also choose not to translate some tasks.
+After all tasks have been released, the admin marks the contest as public.
+The teams then see the tasks and start translating.

-During the translation session, staff can monitor the translation status of all teams.
+During the translation session, the staff can monitor the translation status of all the teams.
 On-site teams can also request to print their current translation for a task, which will be monitored by staff as well.

-When a team has finished translating, they can finalize the translation by clicking a submit button.
-On-site teams can also request the translations of at most two other languages to print for the on-site contestants.
-Staff will see the finalized status, and then print the translations accordingly, one copy per language per task per on-site contestant.
+When a team has finished translating a task, they can **finalize** their translation.
+After all tasks are finalized, the team can **submit** the translations for printing.

-When the translation (and requested translations from other languages, if any) for a team have been printed, the team leaders can verify the translations, and then staff can mark the translation status as "sealed".
+The staff will see the submitted translations, print the translations accordingly (one copy per language per task per on-site contestant).
+The team leaders then can verify the translations and the staff can mark the translations as **sealed**.
 This is the end of the translation session for the team.
+Optionally, the team can opt out of the verification process when submitting.

-## User Management
+## Initial setup

 There are 3 administrator users: `admin`, `ISC`, and `staff`.
 The IOI automation scripts will add those users.
 If Docker is used, the users will need to be added manually:

 ```
 docker-compose exec app bash